-AF Principle Preventive and mitigation measures Responsible Principle 11: Climate change diversity importance in the project area, using any relevant sources of information, such as protection status, status on the IUCN Red List of Threatened Species and other inventories147, recognition as a UNESCO Man and the Biosphere Programme reserve148, Ramras site149, etc. ii.
+AF Principle Preventive and mitigation measures Responsible Principle 11: Climate change diversity importance in the project area, using any relevant sources of information, such as protection status, status on the IUCN Red List of Threatened Species and other inventories 147, recognition as a UNESCO Man and the Biosphere Programme reserve148, Ramras site149, etc. ii.
 Describe why the biological diversity cannot be avoided and what measures will be taken to minimize impacts.
 Other measures will include: Enforcement of parks and wildlife law, Environmental flows must be always preserved.
 Noisy operations should be conducted at certain times of the day.
 Always use well serviced equipment that will be less noisy.
 Noise management measures are to be implemented and shall include maintenance of vehicles and equipment to run quietly, and avoidance of leaving engines running unnecessarily.
 Traffic management measures are to be implemented and travel speed of contractors and suppliers' vehicles will be restricted.
-The project will also monitor the implementation of pastoral practices and document their (favourable) impact on the CALRF PMU With assistance from: local landscape, in terms of preservation and sustainable management • ZEMA • Ministry of Agriculture The project will report both biannually for the progress reports, as well as annually on the implementation of sustainable pastoral practices.
+CALRF PMU With assistance from: ZEMA Ministry of Agriculture The project will report both biannually for the progress reports, as well as annually on the implementation of sustainable pastoral practices.
 Principle 12: Pollution prevention and resource efficiency Minor risks of effluents discharge may be posed by the upgrading of facilities but will be managed through the compliance with the Water Law, by obtaining the relevant Water Conditions and No-Objections.
-CALRF PMU With assistance from: Principle 13: Public Health Livelihood activities will contribute to improving the health of beneficiaries through food and nutritional security.
+CALRF PMU With assistance from: ZEMA Ministry of Agriculture The project will submit biannual progress reports; annual supervision reports to IFAD as well as the annual PPR to the Adaptation Fund; MTR and final evaluation and completion survey.
+Principle 13: Public Health Livelihood activities will contribute to improving the health of beneficiaries through food and nutritional security.
 However, working conditions across many sectors in the rural areas are generally poor owing to poverty level, CALRF PMU With the assistance from: • Ministry of Agriculture; and

 AF Principle Preventive and mitigation measures Responsible isolation from law-enforcement authorities, among other factors.
 The project will ensure health and safety standards are in place and adhered to, including mandating service providers in infrastructure development to submit job and health analysis.
 Monitoring will be done, and full scale environmental and social assessment done should any activity trigger high risk impact on public health Ministry of Health Continuous process throughout the project life.
 Principle 14: Physical and cultural heritage The presence in or near the project area of areas of physical and cultural heritage The potential of the project to impact directly, indirectly, or cumulatively upon areas of physical and cultural heritage Conduct feasibility studies, fencing, introduce proper antiquity education programmes.
 Come up with a Physical cultural resources' management plan.
 Establish procedure for chance finds.
-CALRF PMU with the assistance from the Museum Department • The project will report in the biannual progress reports; annual supervision reports to IFAD as well as the annual PPR to the Adaptation Fund; MTR & final evaluation and completion survey.
+CALRF PMU with the assistance from the Museum Department The project will report in the biannual progress reports; annual supervision reports to IFAD as well as the annual PPR to the Adaptation Fund; MTR & final evaluation and completion survey.
 Principle 15: Lands and Soil Conservation Soil erosion control measures (e.g., re-vegetation, reseeding of grasses, land preparation, terracing, use of gabions, stabilization of banks etc.) Revegetation, re-grassing of all bare surfaces Minimisation of vegetation clearing to working areas only Installing soil erosion control structures like, gabions, contour ridges, swells and catch dams.
-CALRF PMU with the assistance from Ministry of Agriculture. • The project will report on measures for erosion control in the biannual progress reports; annual supervision reports to IFAD as well as the annual PPR to the Adaptation Fund; MTR & final evaluation and completion survey.
+CALRF PMU with the assistance from Ministry of Agriculture.
+The project will report on measures for erosion control in the biannual progress reports; annual supervision reports to IFAD as well as the annual PPR to the Adaptation Fund; MTR & final evaluation and completion survey.